hubleto/developer/v0/book/content/pages/certification/level-3.md

 # Level 3

-Be a top-class expert in Hubleto development.
+Become a top-class expert in Hubleto development.

 ## Welcome